ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_3/README.md

 }
 ```

 All we're doing is generating an analog output through PWM at various frequencies.
 We start it at 0% duty cycle (LED is off), and then increase the frequency slowly, pausing for half a second at each frequency change.
-What you should be seeing is that the LED changes in brightness as the PWM frequency is increased.
+What you should be seeing is that the LED slowly increases in brightness as the PWM frequency is increased.

+**Explore:**

+- how would you make the LED increase in brightness faster?

 ## Part 3 - Putting it all together